ChandlerLutz/geolinkr/README.md

 #> 9  09009351100   1941 MULTIPOLYGON (((1882990 229...
 #> 10 09009361300   1624 MULTIPOLYGON (((1882822 229...
 ```

+Finally, we’ll create the crosswalk using the `create_cw()` function.
+The output is the crosswalk from 2020 CT counties to 2023 CT counties.

 ``` r
 cw_ct_cnty20_cnty23 <- create_cw(